skx/e-comments/README.md

 comments on your static website(s) without the privacy concerns of using an external system such as disqus.

-Embedding comments is as simple as including a 4k Javascript file, (1k when minified) and a CSS file for styling.
+Embedding comments is as simple as including a 5k Javascript file, (2k when minified) and a CSS file for styling.

 Features:

-* Markdown formatting for your visitors.
-* Support for anti-spam plugins.
-   * Three simple plugins included as a demonstration.
-   * The sample plugins block hyperlinks in comment-author names, bodies which reference `viagra`, and any remote IPs which have been locally blacklisted.
 * Multiple backends for storage:
    * Redis
    * SQlite
    * Adding new backends is simple.
+* Markdown formatting of comments.
+* Anti-spam plugins:
+   * Three simple plugins included as a demonstration.
+   * The sample plugins block hyperlinks in comment-author names, bodies which reference `viagra`, and any remote IPs which have been locally blacklisted.
 * Simplicity
    * The code is small enough to easily understand and extend for your custom needs, but functional as-is.
 * Degrades gracefully when Javascript is disabled
    * No white boxes, empty spaces, or error-messages.

+Anti-features:

+* Comments are flat, not threaded.
+* There is no administrative panel to edit/delete comments.
+   * This requires manual intervention in the back-end.

 Comment Server